Have rising costs ever eaten up your pay increase? If so, the investment advice that we followed may prove helpful to you.

 The Lord was the one who gave Vicki the desire to be debt-free and He is the one who fulfilled her desire regarding debt-free land and home purchases.

-Not only did we make this kind of investment leading up to our land and home purchases, but we continue to make these investments today.
+We made this kind of investment leading up to our land and home purchases and have the opportunity to make these investments today.

 Question: $1.00 in 2012 was worth what in 1913?